ganegoda/capstone/README.md

 ## Initial Setup
+Follow the steps listed below:

-Make sure docker is installed and working properly.
+- Make sure docker is installed and working properly.

 - Load data files to s3 bucket using following key, value structure.
-Alternatively, use the data in ```hg-dend``` bucket located in aws region us-east-1.
+Alternatively, use the data in ```hg-dend``` s3 bucket located in aws region us-east-1.

     ![s3-bucket](./images/s3-bucket.png)

 - Create Amazon Redshift cluster.
-Allow outside access.
 Configure redshift and security groups for outside access.
 Create an iam role with s3 read permission then assign role to redshift cluster.
+«
 - Create and configure dwh.cfg file based on following format.
 File should be located in the main project directory.
     ```bash
     [CLUSTER]